 Pico Blanco is most easily approached out of Bottchers Gap.
 Follow Highway 1 south from Carmel for about twenty miles, and turn left on Palo Colorado Road, about 0.4 miles past Rocky Point.
 Follow this narrow, winding, but paved road through a remote residential community for about 8-9 miles to its end at Bottchers Gap.
 This is the same trailhead used to access Mt.
-Carmel
+Carmel and Ventana Double Cone.

 From Bottchers Gap, head south down a gated dirt road to the Pico Blanco Boy Scout Camp.
 Continue south to where the trail forks, and take the right fork up to Point 2194, 0.7mi ENE of Pico Blanco.
 (The left fork heads along the Little Sur River to Jackson Camp).
 From Point 2194, you can head west up the connecting ridge and follow Pico Blanco's north ridge to the summit (class 2), or you can follow the drainage west of Point 2194 a short way before heading directly up the peak's east slopes (class 1-2).
 The cross-country travel on both options is surprisingly easy (mostly grassy slopes), especially by Ventana standards.